What is Lymphatic Drainage?

 Lymphatic Self Help

-- Exercise and yoga assists your lymphatic circulation
+- Exercise to assist lymphatic circulation

-- Keep yourself well hydrated
+- Keep yourself well hydrated and your skin protected